Education in Nepal: Structure

 Primary education in Nepal consists of grades one through eight, while secondary levels are grades nine to twelve.
 Pre-primary education is available in some areas, and students usually begin grade one at age five.
 A Basic Level Examination (BLE) is given in grade eight while a national Secondary Education Exam (SEE), previously known as a School Leaving Certificate (SLC), is conducted at the end of grade 10.
 The School Leaver's Certificate is given at the completion of the Grade 12 examination.
 The National Examinations Board supervises all BLE, SEE and 12th grade exams.

 Depending upon the educational stream and degree subject, a bachelor's degree typically requires two years of study.
 Some universities offer M.Phil. and post-graduate diplomas.

 Vocational education begins after basic level education, and students can follow a two-year curriculum leading to a Technical School Leaving Certificate.
 In addition to the formal track, one-year programs focusing on skill development are also available.

 Access to education

 The Human Rights Measurement Initiative (HRMI) finds that Nepal is fulfilling only 83.5% of what it should for the right to education based on its level of income.
 Taking Nepal's income level into consideration, the nation is achieving 95.4% of what should be possible for primary education but only 71.5% for secondary education.

 Effect of crisis

-Although the Jhapa District had a 99.33% literary rate in 2014, many children in remote villages do not have access to education past the primary level.
+Although the Jhapa District had a 99.33% literacy rate in 2014, many children in remote villages do not have access to education past the primary level.
 Students often leave primary schools after they learn to read and write, but without any additional education.
 The April 2015 earthquake destroyed schools and severely impacted the nation's ability to keep its remaining schools open.